MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/file-filters.md

 ---
-title: Understanding file data and filters available in Defender for Cloud Apps
+title: File filters
 description: This reference article provides information about the types of files and file filters used by Defender for Cloud Apps. ms.date: 12/21/2022 ms.topic: how-to
 ---
-# Files
+# File filters in Microsoft Defender for Cloud Apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]